 Can boot camps help lazy kids?

-Some parents choose to send their kids to a teen boot camp to help whip them into shape.
-These schools tend to have very strict schedules and regiments designed to teach structure to unruly kids.
+Some parents choose to send their kids to a kids boot camp to help whip them into shape.
+These schools tend to have very strict schedules and regimens designed to teach structure to unruly kids.

 Much like a military boot camp, the kids start at a low rank and have to work their way up.
 If they don’t adhere to the schedule and the rules, they face punishments like extra workouts and menial tasks.